 This is just a small basic list of problems that arise when your car shakes when braking at high speeds, but if we discuss them in detail, we can get a broader view of these issues.
 And it can be helpful to anyone who’s trying to prevent these issues in their everyday lives.

-Unevenly Worn Brake Rotors
+My Steering Wheel Shakes Because Of Unevenly Worn Brake Rotors

 As stated above an irregular or twisted rotor has thicker and thinner areas, and the brake force varies as the rotor spins.
-Can a change in brake power cause steering wheel shakes when braking downhill?
+Can a change in brake power cause the steering wheel to shake when braking downhill?
 You may also feel a pulse in the brake pedal when this happens.
 It’s going to get worse the faster you go and you may experience an unpleasant smell when stopping.

 Typically, if you get an oil change, most of the time you have your brake pads and tires tested.
 People who use a very low mileage on their cars do not need such inspections all the time; Then, they’re doing their operation every six months.
 But people who cover long distances need to check their cars every month or two months to ensure a healthy car lifestyle.